- The largest lizard in the world is the Komodo Dragon, which can weigh up to 300 pounds.

 - When on hot surfaces, they will lift their legs rapidly, resembling a dance-like movement

 - Their ears are just under the surface of their skin, with visible openings

 - The only continent that doesn’t have lizards is Antarctica

 - When the mother lays her eggs, she does not stay around to protect the eggs

 The lizards we typically think of and know about are not going to make this list.
-Continue reading to learn which species make the top ten list for the largest lizards in the world!
+Continue reading to learn more about the species that make the top ten list of the largest lizards in the world!

 #10: Marine Iguana (Amblyrhynchus Cristatus)

 One of the fascinating lizard species is the marine iguana.
 They are the only lizard to swim in the ocean around the Galapagos Islands.
 The short blunt noses allow them to feed off marine algae and seaweed.
 Using their claws to help them stay on the ocean floor and their flattened tails to help them swim in a snake-like motion.
 They can remain submerged for up to 30 minutes and dive as deep as 65 feet underwater.
 They will “sneeze” out excess salt absorbed from extended periods in the ocean to prevent dehydration.